Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID)

 Since the implementation of the current regulations in 1988, there has been a major shift in thinking in the field of developmental disabilities.
 Emphasis is now on people living in their own homes, controlling their own lives and being an integral part of their home community.
-CMS recognized that the current 1988 ICF/MR regulations and survey process needed to be updated and therefore, undertook several major tasks in this program.
-This web site includes current CMS initiatives for the ICF/MR program.
+CMS recognized that the current 1988 ICF/IID regulations and survey process needed to be updated and therefore, undertook several major tasks in this program.
+This web site includes current CMS initiatives for the ICF/IID program.

 - Section 1905(a)(16) of the Social Security Act - Opens in a new window